Blankets, Swaddles & Sleep Sacks

 •Summer Infant SwaddleMe: A very easy (and more affordable) swaddle.
 The only con is that the velcro is noisier than a zipper.
 If you have a touchy baby, you may want to avoid velcro.

 •Ergobaby Swaddle: This one is designed to keep baby’s hands over their heart and the hips in an ergonomic position.
 You can easily pull the legs out for late-night diaper changes!

 Wearable Blankets, aka Sleep Sacks – Wearable blankets, also known as sleep sacks, are great to have once you stop swaddling.
 They aren’t a the suffocation hazard like regular blankets during the first year or so.
 I find them useful for as long as your baby is in the crib because they can’t kick this off like they can a regular blanket.
 Here are just a few good ones:

 If you live in a small apartment, this probably isn’t necessary.
 But if your place is bigger or has multiple levels, it is nice to have.
-Ask yourself three questions: Do you want an audio only monitor, video monitor or a motion (SIDS) monitor?
+Ask yourself these questions: Do you want an audio only monitor, video monitor or a motion (SIDS) monitor?
 If going with a video monitor, do you want to be able to view your baby from your phone?
 Do you want to be able to view when you are not at your house?

 Indoor Security Cameras Turned Video Baby Monitors